JimmyNFontys/Website/README.md

 Select Dates: Choose the desired stay dates and activity dates.
 Confirm Booking: Receive a confirmation email.

-Enjoy planning your vacation!
-For support, contact us at holiday_parks@hotmail.com.

 #Configuration REST API for HolidayParks

 The database connection is managed through the configuration file ('config.txt').